amit717628/totalfun/README.md

 1. Deleted Automatically

-The following data is deleted automatically when you remove FOXY PRIME from you server or stop using the bot.
+The following data is deleted automatically when you remove Total Fun from you server or stop using the bot.

 - Discord Server IDs
 - Discord Channel IDs